gajus/table/.README/api/table/column_default.md

 ##### config.columnDefault

-Type: `Column`
+Type: `Column`\
 Default: `{}`

-Default configuration for all columns.
-Column specific settings will overwrite the default values.
+The default configuration for all columns.
+Column-specific settings will overwrite the default values.